cgnorthcutt/benchmarking-keras-pytorch/README.md

-# Reproducible ImageNet Benchmarking of Pre-trained Keras and PyTorch models.
+# Reproducible ImageNet Benchmarking for Keras and PyTorch.

 ## License